Berlin

 • 24/7 gym with Technogym kit, rooftop views

-• Pets accepted no supplement, basket and bowls provided
+• Pets accepted without supplement, basket and bowls provided

 KPM Hotel & Residences Berlin, a Member of Design Hotels